bmurrtech/0-100-days-cloud-engineer/README.md

 <br>![alt_text](./images/vmware-pvscsi-2.jpg)

 - Also, you wan to give Kemp LoadMaster an internet connection, so go ahead and add it whil you are on this screen.
 Just click `Add` and add your `Network Device`.
+- I also recommend adding additional CPU cores and RAM (at least 4GB) to help with running Kemp without a problem as some users mentioned issues when the RAM was below 2 cores and 4GB of RAM (by default, it will give Kemp only 2GB).

 <br>![alt_text](./images/loadmaster-working.jpg)

+ > I want to five credit to Lusk.blog for the helpful insights on setting up Kemp with ProxMox.
+You can [check out his blog here](https://lusk.blog/how-to/running-free-load-balancer-on-proxmox-or-preventing-a-kemp-loadmaster-boot-loop/).
+And I thought to leave his helpful last remarks here:
+>> "While the free version of Kemp’s LoadMaster does limit the bandwidth to 20mbps, it’s quite sufficient for a lab environment.
+If you need something without the limitations and can’t afford (or don’t need) the LoadMaster Commercial version, or if you would just prefer to go with an open-source solution, [HAProxy](https://www.haproxy.org/) would be the tool of choice."

 ## MadMax (Chia Plotting) CLI